 Pro tip: Do you currently finance a car?
 You might be paying too much on your monthly payments.
 You could save $100+ when you refinance with Caribou.
 Check your interest rate without impacting your credit score.
 Learn more about Caribou.

 How to Sell Your Car Privately and Earn More

-Selling your car is a great way to raise extra cash.
-On this point, how you sell makes all the difference.
-Compared with dealer trade-ins, private party sales almost always result in a higher net sales price.
+Selling your car is an excellent way to raise extra cash.
+But how you sell it makes all the difference.
+Compared with dealer trade-ins, private-party sales almost always result in a higher net sales price.

-Prepare Your Car for Sale
+1. Prepare Your Car for Sale

 Assess Your Car’s Condition

 Weigh the results of this assessment objectively.
-An honest mechanic shouldn’t be too aggressive in diagnosing potential problems, but you’ll want to ask directly which problems are serious and which can wait to be fixed.
+An honest mechanic shouldn’t be too aggressive in diagnosing potential problems, but ask directly which problems are serious and which you can fix later.